gmihaila/unt_hpc/ssh/README.md

 $ ssh t3
 ```
 ### Save SSH password:
-Now you have a shortcut, but you will still need to enter your password everytime.
+Now you have a shortcut, but you will still need to enter your password every time.
 In order to save your passwords you will have to create a keygen file:

 ```
 $  ssh-keygen
 ```
 When prompted with this:

 ```
 Enter file in which to save the key (/home/your_user/.ssh/id_rsa):
 ```
 Just press Enter to save the id_ras in the path.
 Then you will be prompted with: